taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 > The best programmers are not necessarily the ones who know the most about programming, but the ones who are passionate about it.

 - **The Pragmatic Programmer: From Journeyman to Master** (2nd, 2019) by Andrew Hunt, David Thomas
-- Andrew Hunt
+- Andy Hunt
   - **Pragmatic Thinking and Learning: Refactor Your Wetware** (2008) by Andy Hunt
   - Practices of an Agile Developer: Working in the Real World by Venkat Subramaniam, Andy Hunt
 - Robert C. Martin
 	- **The Clean Coder: A Code of Conduct for Professional Programmers** (2011) by Robert C. Martin
 	- Clean Craftsmanship: Disciplines, Standards, and Ethics (2021) by Robert C. Martin